-Cash used in operating activities increased by \$625,673 in Q1 2021, compared to Q1 2020.
+Cash used in operating activities for Q2 2021 were comparable to that of Q2 2020.
+However, the cash flow used in operating activities for YTD 2021 were \$640,456 higher than YTD 2020.
 This was predominantly the result of the increased scope of the Company's development activities as the Company commenced expanding its management team in conjunction with the Blackwater acquisition and also incurred professional fees associated with the finalization of the Company's base shelf prospectus.